frederic-perez/AmE-dictionary/data/dictionary.md

 __landfill__ _n_ :three::hammer:
 __landlock__ _v_ _Laos is the least-developed landlocked country in Asia._
 __landmark__ _adj_ _A landmark case in 1983._
-__landscape__ _Landscape gardening._
+__landscape__ _n_ _Landscape gardening._
 __landslide__ _n_ :nine::m: __1a__ The downward sliding of a relatively dry mass of earth and rock. __b__ The mass that slides.
 Also called landslip. __2a__ A percentage of votes greatly exceeding the required margin of victory. _Kasich scored a landslide victory in a swing state._ __b__ An election that sweeps a party or candidate into office. __3__ A great victory. _I will win the game by a near landslide._
 __languish__ _v_ :three: (languishing) To suffer deprivation, hardship, or neglect. _Syn_ decline, waste away, fade away, flag, weaken, wilt _He languished in prison for nearly two decades before he was exonerated._
 __lank__ _adj_ :two::hammer: _Her hair hung in lank locks._
 __lanky__ _adj_ :four::hammer:
 __lantanas__ _n_
 __Laotian__
-__lap dog__ __1__ Literally, a dog that is small enough and temperamentally incline to sit comfortably upon one’s lap. __2__ A person who is readily inclined to submit to, seek the favor of, or agree with someone else, especially a person of higher authority. _It sickens me to see you be a lap dog of your boss like that.
-Have a little self-respect!_
+__lap dog__ _idiom_ :dart: __1__ Literally, a dog that is small enough and temperamentally incline to sit comfortably upon one’s lap. __2__ A person who is readily inclined to submit to, seek the favor of, or agree with someone else, especially a person of higher authority. _It sickens me to see you be a lap dog of your boss like that.
+Have a little self-respect!_ :es: perro faldero
 __lap of the gods__ _idiom_ A state beyond possible human control, intervention, or responsibility; a state or condition that is or will be decided by nature or fate.
 Usually used in the phrase “in the lap of the gods.”
 __lap pool__
 __lap<sup>1</sup>__ _n_ _The project’s amenities include two lap pools._